 Barrie is located 90 kilometers north of Toronto, Canada and we are in zone 5.
 You can see from my winter garden shots that the area is in a snow belt that blows in off Georgian Bay.
 The one saving grace is the normal 3 feet of snow cover for the daylilies.

-For the past four summers I have been selling off my unwanted seedlings to friends and locals and donating half the proceeds to Gilda's Club Cancer Centre.
+For the past six summers I have been selling off my unwanted seedlings to friends and locals and donating half the proceeds to Gilda's Club Cancer Centre.
 As I walk through the neighbourhood I see many good-looking daylilies, some perhaps I should have kept for more observation.

 Feel free to browse my site and offer comments or questions.